Create and Configure Competition

 Extra Time, Penalty Shootout – are additional match phases that can be used when a match ends in a draw after regular time.

-Max Result Margin – sets a limit on the maximum goal difference allowed in match results.
+Max result margin – sets a limit on the maximum goal difference allowed in match results.
 Once this margin is reached, no team can add further goals, regardless of whether they are winning or losing.
+However, it is still possible to delete goals from the winning team in order to correct the score and reduce the margin below the limit.

 For example, if the maximum result margin is set to 8 and the score is 9–1, neither team can add more goals, but the winning team can delete one of their goals if needed to adjust the result.